Efficient Continual Pre-training for Building Domain Specific Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have exhibited a profound understanding of natural language, improving performance on an array of tasks~\citep{brown2020language}.
-Using open web data has helped in creating general-purpose LLMs with a broad range of capabilities.
-General-purpose LLMs are however not ``specialists"; for example, while LLMs could write good news articles, it would be hard-pressed to write specialized legal documents.
+Large Language Models (LLMs) have exhibited a profound understanding of natural language, improving performance on various tasks~\citep{brown2020language}.
+Open web data helps create general-purpose LLMs with a broad range of capabilities.
+General-purpose LLMs are however not ``specialists".
+For example, while LLMs could write good news articles, it would be hard-pressed to write specialized legal documents.

-In order to make a specialist or domain-specific LLM, they need to be trained on domain data.
-Approaches for building domain-specific LLMs can be categorized into two categories: training domain-specific LLMs from scratch or using continual pre-training existing LLMs with domain data.
-Most researchers have taken the first approach of building domain-specific LLMs from scratch.
-Prominent examples are the Med-PaLM family~\citep{medpalm, medpalm2} for the medical domain, Galactica for scientific papers~\citep{galactica}, and BloombergGPT~\citep{bloombergGPT} for finance.
-Little attention has been paid to building domain-specific LLMs using domain-adaptive continual pre-training, despite being a much cheaper alternative.
+In order to create a specialist domain-specific LLM, they need to be trained on domain data.
+Approaches for building domain-specific LLMs fall into two categories: training domain-specific LLMs from scratch or continually pre-training existing LLMs with domain data.
+Most researchers have taken the first approach of building domain-specific LLMs from scratch including the Med-PaLM family~\citep{medpalm, medpalm2} for the medical domain and BloombergGPT~\citep{bloombergGPT} for finance.
+Little attention is paid to domain-adaptive continual pre-training, despite being a much cheaper alternative.
 Notably, PMC-LLaMA~\citep{medllama}, a medical LLM was trained through continual pre-training of LLaMA~\citep{llama} on medical papers.
 Continual pre-training can also be used for updating a LLM with the latest knowledge in an evolving environment.

 In this work, we explore the following: 1) Is domain-adaptive continual pre-training helpful in building domain-specific LLMs?; 2) Can we employ data selection strategies for a more effective domain-adaptive continual pre-training?; and 3) Does domain-adaptive continual pre-training hurt LLM's open-domain capabilities?
 We answer these questions in the confines of finance domain by training a continually pre-trained model, FinPythia, built on top of Pythia~\citep{pythia}.